Hitcents: History

 As high school sophomores, Chris and Clinton Mills started Hitcents as an internet advertising company.
 The company name referred to the policy of paying clients on a cents-per-hit basis.
 Hitcents was acquired by Houchens Industries in 2003.

 The company expanded from its headquarters in Bowling Green, Kentucky to San Francisco in April, 2014 and Los Angeles in 2015.

 The business includes mobile game and application development, e-commerce, technology, marketing, creative design, software development, production, automation, self-service checkout, and enterprise resource planning.

-In 2007, Hitcents was ranked No. 191 on Inc. magazine's list of the top 500 fastest-growing private companies in the U.S, after growing 1,099.8% over 3 years.
+In 2007, Hitcents was ranked No. 191 on Inc. magazine's list of the top 500 fastest-growing private companies in the U.S., after growing 1,099.8% over 3 years.
 Clinton and Chris Mills were also ranked in the top 5 CEOs under 30.

 In 2013, the company moved from its offices at Western Kentucky University into a building called "The Wrap" in Bowling Green, which was developed by the Mills family's real estate business.

 Hitcents was named one of the best places to work in Kentucky for 2014.

 After contractors on the building said the family's real estate business owed them more than $2 million, the county took over the project and the company moved out in August 2015.

+Hitcents, as of today, no longer has a game department, and they are not working on game projects, this was announced around 2023–2024 by one of the Hitcents moderators through the official Hitcents Discord Server.